masterkapilkumar/Object-Removal-with-Seam-Carving/README.md

 ## Object Removal and Resizing

-Removes all the seams passing through the object, and the insert high energy seams to resize image to the original size
+Removes all the seams passing through the object, and the insert high energy seams to resize image to the desired size

 ```
 usage: seam_carving.py [-h] input_file output_file height width